Top Forex Brokers For You

 Risk Management in Forex Trading

-The biggest mistake traders are making in their early trading career is not to monitor the risk/reward ratio for their positions.
+The biggest mistake most traders are making in their early trading career is not monitoring the risk/reward ratio for their positions.

 You don’t need a 100% win ratio to be profitable, the most profitable trading systems actually aim for a win ratio of only 55-60%.
 You can even be profitable with a 50% win ratio, as long as your winning positions are larger than your losing ones.

 In simple terms, the risk: reward ratio is a measure of how much you are risking in a trade for what amount of profit.

 For example, if you risked $500 in a trade and the profit you got was $1500 then $500:$1500=1:3, which simply means that your risk-to-reward ratio was 1:3 or 3R.

 This also means that for every $1 you risk, you have the “potential” to make $3 profit.